amitsingh17051/design005_blogtemplate/README.md

-# Web Development Build System (BETA)
+# A Blog Website Template (BETA)

-Latest version of Web Development Build System!  with npm script and support for sass!
+Latest version of Blog Website Template!  with npm script and support for sass!

 ### Version